rails/rails/guides/source/engines.md

 <%= stylesheet_link_tag "blorgh/style.css" %>
 ```

-You can also specify these assets as dependencies of other assets using the Asset Pipeline require statements in processed files:
+You can also specify these assets as dependencies of other assets using Asset Pipeline require statements in processed files:

 ```
 /*